xluciadh/bio-volumentations/README.md

 # Bio-Volumentations

-Image augmentation and preprocessing package for 3D, 4D, and 5D biomedical images.
+`Bio-Volumentations` is an image augmentation and preprocessing package for 3D, 4D, and 5D biomedical images.

+It offers a range of image transformations implemented efficiently for time-lapse multi-channel volumetric image data.
+This includes both preprocessing transformations (such as intensity normalisation, padding, and type casting) and augmentation transformations (such as affine transform, noise addition and removal, and contrast manipulation).

+The `Bio-Volumentations` library is a suitable tool for data manipulation in machine learning applications.
+Importantly, it can be used with any major Python deep learning library.

+This library builds upon wide-spread libraries such as Albumentations (see the Contributions section below) in terms of design and user interface.
+Therefore, it can easily be adopted by users.

 # Installation

-Install the package from pip using
+Install the package from PyPi using
 ```python
 pip install bio-volumentations
 ```